 Frenchman on an American training

-An example that Meyer gives in her book, and that I’ve seen a couple of times during meetings I participated in, very well shows how blurry the concept might be if you’re not aware of its implications.
+An example that Meyer gives in her book, and that I’ve seen in many meetings, very well shows how blurry the concept might be if you’re not aware of its implications.

 I must say that personally I somehow got used to the fact that it’s just the part of the agenda and I don’t oppose to it anymore, although I’m not a fan of it.
 I’m also not saying that energizers are a bad thing, don’t get me wrong!
 If you’re sitting there in a training room for 8 hours listening to a lecture you need to move around a little and have a break from all the content-related slides.
 But if we do energizers – let’s do them in between the training modules, make them related to the content somehow and do call them energizers and not icebreakers.
 Don’t say that you want people to get to know each other better over a 3 minute conversation at the beginning of the training if you work across cultures.